 Lucky for you, we live in a time where setting up a website doesn’t mean you need to be a skilled programmer or designer.
 Many options exist today like Squarespace and Wix that allow you to click a few buttons and… PRESTO!
 Your own website!
 While these options are easy, they’re not always the most budget friendly and don’t offer as much control as you deserve as a brand or business owner.

 I’ve been creating websites since 1998 and have worked with thousands of clients.
 I believe it’s incredibly important that any business owner has complete control over their content and their website.
 That’s where WordPress comes in.

-WordPress is a CMS (content management system) that allows you to create your own website or blog on your own web server or hosting account (I’ll get into those shortly).
+WordPress is a CMS (content management system) that allows you to create your own website, make an online store, or set up a blog on your own web server or hosting account (I’ll get into those shortly).
 Basically, it’s a place where you can login, edit the content on your website, and publish it for the world to see.
 And it all happens on a website completely owned by you.